Being trapped and liberated at the same time

 “By encountering death many thousands of times”, writes Kathryn Mannix in her moving account of three decades working in palliative care, “I have come to a view that there is usually little to fear and much to prepare for.”

-Facing uncertainty and the unknown are naturally among the things humans fear the most.
-There are certainly things to fear, but if we allow that fear to take over, we will be even less able to spot the portals that might lead us to a safer place.
+Facing uncertainty and the unknown are naturally among the things humans are most afraid of.
+There are many things to fear, but if we allow that fear to take over, we will be even less able to spot the portals that might lead us to a gentler place.

 “The fear of the fear is the worst aspect of all”, Mannix recounts as one of the lessons she learnt from her dying patients.

-Can we be trapped by the current conditions and liberated in our imagination at the same time?
+We may be trapped by the current conditions and, because of it, become liberated in our imagination at the same time.

-Probably not all of the time, but certainly some of the time.
-I see it in big and small ways all around me, including in places where the stakes are so much higher and people still create “a flower inside the fire”.
+That won’t be true all of the time.
+But I see it in big and small ways all around me, including in places where the stakes are so much higher and people still create “a flower inside the fire”.

-This, I think, is the complexity we are being asked and can learn to tolerate so that we can move through this with our hearts intact and come out the other side with a glimmer of something more beautiful.
+This, I think, is the complexity we are being asked to learn to tolerate so that we can move through this with our hearts intact and the glimmer of something more beautiful still sparkling, if ever so slightly.